 ABOUT US

-DishZero is a student-led initiative that offers reusable takeout containers and mugs for the campus community to borrow for free through their campus vendor (restaurant) of choice.
+DishZero is an Edmonton-based nonprofit that offers reusable takeout containers and mugs to participating vendor locations.

-DishZero aims to reduce the single-use waste associated with takeout dining on campus by providing a dish-sharing system that is as convenient to use as its disposable counterpart.
-A dish-sharing initiative eliminates the barriers to waste reduction experienced by those who have had difficulties going reusable in the past or who had never given it much thought.
+DishZero aims to reduce the single-use waste associated with takeout dining by providing a dish-sharing system that is as convenient to use as its disposable counterpart.
+A dish-sharing initiative eliminates the barriers to waste reduction experienced by those who have had difficulties going reusable in the past.

 Our team created DishZero with the intent of expanding the dish share program across North Campus and beyond.